leafo/moonscript/docs/reference.md

     print message -- prints: I am very tall
     ```

+`if` and `elseif` blocks can take an assignment in place of a conditional
+expression.
+Upon evaluating the conditional, the assignment will take place and
+the value that was assigned to will be used as the conditional expression.
+The
+assigned variable is only in scope for the body of the conditional, meaning it
+is never available if the value is not truthy.

+    ```moon
+    if user = database\find_user "moon"
+      print user.name
+    ```

 ## Line Decorators

 For convenience, the for loop and if statement can be applied to single